Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Data

-First, we use the 2016, 2018, 2020 versions of the French ICT survey (\textit{"Enquête sur les Technologies de l'Information et de la Communication (TIC)"}), which is managed by the INSEE (the French statistical office).\footnote{Further information about each ICT survey can be found here for 2016 \href{https://doi.org/10.34724/CASD.49.2273.V1}{https://doi.org/10.34724/CASD.49.2273.V1}, here for 2018 \href{ https://doi.org/10.34724/CASD.49.2876.V2}{https://doi.org/10.34724/CASD.49.2876.V2} and here for 2020 \href{ https://doi.org/10.34724/CASD.49.4086.V1}{https://doi.org/10.34724/CASD.49.4086.V1}.} Each wave of the survey includes a rotating sample counting approximately 9000 firms from both manufacturing and non-financial market-services sectors.
+In this section, we discuss the data employed in the analysis and present key summary statistics.
+Our analysis is based on four sources of microdata.\footnote{The analysis relies on confidential French firm-level data accessed through the Centre d’Accès Sécurisé aux Données (CASD) and commonly used in research \citep[see e.g.][]{domini2021,domini2022,fontanelliai,aghionai} These data are proprietary and subject to strict confidentiality agreements.} First, we use the 2016 and 2018 versions of the French ICT survey (\textit{Enquête sur les Technologies de l'Information et de la Communication (TIC)}), which is managed by the INSEE (the French statistical office).\footnote{Further information about each ICT survey can be found here for 2016 \href{https://www.insee.fr/fr/metadonnees/source/operation/s1062/presentation}{https://www.insee.fr/fr/metadonnees/source/operation/s1062/presentation} and here for 2018 \href{https://www.insee.fr/fr/metadonnees/source/operation/s1391/presentation}{https://www.insee.fr/fr/metadonnees/source/operation/s1391/presentation}.} Each wave of the survey includes a rotating sample counting approximately 9000 firms from both manufacturing and non-financial market-services sectors.
 The sample is representative for firms with 10 or more employees and is exhaustive for those with over 500 employees.\footnote{It is therefore challenging to exploit the panel dimension of these datasets.
-Approximately six thousands firms are present in at least two of the waves of the survey, and are mostly large firms.} We exclude firms belonging to sectors 62 ("Computer Programming, Consultancy And Related Activities") and 63 ("Information Service Activities") of the NACE classification.
-The possible positive effect of cloud adoption on the performance of these firms could indeed be driven by the sales of cloud and ICT services to other firms, rather than by increases in digital intensity.
-The survey questions focus on the use of advanced digital technologies in 2015, 2017 and 2019, respectively captured by the 2016, 2018, and 2020 survey waves.\footnote{The questions about advanced digital technologies are updated annually, although the ICT surveys run in different years may not include questions about the same technologies.} This dataset is characterised by a greater level of detail and representativeness when compared to other commercial surveys.
-Additionally, it can be merged to other sources of French firms' data thanks to the \emph{Siren} code, a unique identifier attributed to French companies at their birth.
+Approximately sixteen hundred firms are present in both the 2016 and 2018 ICT surveys, and are mostly large.} We exclude firms located in Corsica and overseas provinces.
+The survey questions on cloud technologies focus on the purchase of cloud services in 2016 and 2018.\footnote{The survey is distributed in the early months of the reference year.
+The questions about advanced digital technologies are updated annually, and the ICT surveys run in different years may not include questions about the same technologies.
+Additional questions about cloud technologies are present in the 2020 and 2021 waves.
+However, in the context of our identification strategy (see Section \ref{sec:methods}), the use of this waves implies the inclusion of the COVID-19 pandemic years in the dataset.
+The pivotal role of digital technologies during the pandemic makes it challenging to precisely estimate the effect of cloud on performance in normal times.
+We chose to employ the 2016 and 2018 ICT surveys accordingly.
+We provide a robustness check confirming our results when using the 2020 and 2021 versions of the ICT survey in the Appendix (see Table \ref{tab:robsample}, Column 1).} Additionally, the ICT survey can be merged to other sources of French firms' data thanks to the \emph{Siren} code, a unique identifier attributed to French companies at their birth.
+Part of the ICT survey is dedicated to questions on cloud use by firms.
+Specifically, firms are asked the following question: \textquote{Does your enterprise buy cloud computing services?
+(Excluding cloud services provided for free)}.
+In the survey, cloud services are defined as follows: